Frequenly Asked Questions

 How much does it cost to deliver and install?

-When you purchase a beautiful new greenhouse from NW Green Panels, our professional crews deliver and install it for free in Oregon and Washington.
-For customers outside OR & WA please contact us for shipping rates.
+When you purchase a beautiful new greenhouse from NW Green Panels, our professional crews deliver and install it for free within 150 miles of Terrebonne, OR.
+For customers outside this rang please contact us for shipping rates.
 Orders are drop shipped ready for installation by your preferred local contractor.
 (OR CCB 209920 / WA CCL NWGREGP842D4)

 What kind of a base do I need?